 Ito stepped down this weekend following revelations that he had covered up donations from Epstein, who committed suicide last month while in prison awaiting trail on further sex offence charges.

 It is the latest in a string of controversies over funding to architecture, design and arts institutions from organisations and individuals viewed to have made their money through dubious means.

 In July Warren Kanders, vice chair of New York's Whitney Museum, resigned after months of protests over news that security-equipment company Safariland Group, which he owns, supplied tear gas that was used against migrants at the US-Mexico border.

 Protests were led by London research group Forensic Architecture, which pulled out of the Whitney Biennial over Kanders' links to the company.

 "How do we maintain and support our institutions in ways that don't produce problematic relationships like the one we've just addressed?," Forensic Architecture researcher Robert Trafford told Dezeen at the time.

-In June, the CEO of London's Serpentine Galleries resigned over her links to an Israeli cybertech firm.
+In June, the CEO of London's Serpentine Galleries resigned.
 Yana Peel's departure overshadowed the opening of this year's Serpentine Pavilion, designed by Junya Ishigami.

-Her resignation followed press reports revealing that Novalpina Capital Group, the private equity firm run by her husband, is the majority owner of Israeli spyware company NSO Group Technologies.
-Human rights group Amnesty International has described the company's products as "malicious".
+Her resignation followed press reports revealing that an investment fund run by her husband and others is the majority owner of Israeli spyware company NSO Group Technologies.
+Human rights group Amnesty International has described NSO's products as "malicious".

 The same month, London's Design Museum was forced on the defensive when climate change protest movement Extinction Rebellion refused to participate in the Designs of the Year exhibition.